apache/apisix-website/website/blog/2021-06-29-release-apache-apisix-2.7-en.md

 ### Enhanced Nginx configuration

-We hope to set more and more Nginx configurations dynamically, so we add our own patches and Nginx C modules to enhance native Nginx.
+We hope to dynamically set more and more Nginx configurations, so we add our own patches and Nginx C modules to enhance the native Nginx.

 The following new features are currently included: